Understanding Nautical Terminology

 Starboard Side | The right side of the boat when facing forward. |

-Understanding why and how the stern is one of the most important parts of a boat boosts a captain's confidence in piloting their vessel with precision, ensuring safe and enjoyable experiences on the water.
+Understanding why and how the stern is one of the most important parts of a boat contributes to any captain's confidence in piloting their vessel with precision, ensuring safe and enjoyable experiences on the water, just like our Captain Jake! :)

 Captain Overboard: A Stern Lesson for Jake

 Meet Jake.
 He's twenty-two, wears sunglasses even when it's cloudy, and insists everyone calls him "Captain."
-Jake spent countless hours studying ship design and nautical terms, proudly reminding his friends, "The bow is the front, the stern is the rear, and port is on the left… or is it the right?
+Jake spent countless hours studying ship design and terms, proudly reminding his friends, "The bow is the front, the stern is the rear, and port is on the left… or is it the right?
 Wait, no—starboard is definitely the right side!"
-He tosses around words like "keel," "aft," and "abaft," sometimes to the confusion of his crew who just want to enjoy their weekend cruise.
+He confidently tosses around words like "keel," "aft," and "abaft," sometimes to the confusion of his crew who just want to enjoy their weekend cruise without a dictionary.

-One stormy Saturday, Jake took the helm of his trusty boat named "Knot So Fast" into turbulent waters.
-"Don't worry," he shouted above the wind, rain dripping from his hat, "the stern of the boat provides stability and propulsion.
-We've installed our best cruiser sterns, so we will cruise smoothly!"
-Moments later, when a large wave nearly capsized them, Jake—holding onto a cleat—sheepishly admitted, "Perhaps 'minimize drag' doesn't always help when Mother Nature disagrees."
-His friends laughed, reassured that their enthusiastic young captain would forever remain at the helm, spouting nautical terms like "starboard" and "aft" with spirited gusto, even if his accuracy was sometimes questionable.
-After all, he knows that the most important part of his boat is the stern!
+One stormy Saturday, Jake confidently took the helm firmly in hand, navigating his trusty boat named "Knot So Fast" into unexpectedly turbulent waters.
+"Don't worry," he shouted above the wind, rain dripping from his captain's hat, "the stern of the boat provides stability and propulsion.
+We've installed our best cruiser sterns and so we will cruise smoothly!"
+Moments later, when a large wave nearly made them capsize, Jake—holding desperately onto the cleat — shrugged sheepishly and admitted, "Perhaps 'minimize drag' doesn't always help when Mother Nature disagrees."
+His friends laughed, assured that their enthusiastic young captain, even at his lowest point, would forever remain confidently at the helm, spouting nautical terms "starboard" and "aft" with spirited gusto and questionable accuracy.
+Because he remembers, that the most important part of his boat is the stern!